moorepants/application-materials/2018/ucd-mae/research-statement.rst

 My Research Plans at UC Davis
 =============================

-As a professor of prosthetics and assistive robotics I will play an integral role in UC Davis's vision for growth in neuroengineering.
+As a professor of mechanical and aerospace engineering I will play an integral role in UC Davis's vision for growth in neuroengineering.
 I plan to lead a laboratory that will provide computational and experimental biomechanics expertise alongside humanoid robot and assistive device design.
 This will